OgalFinklestein/minecraft/Linux_Java_Edition/1.16/island_biomes/README.md

 3 biomes and a village as an island
 ![](./screenshot_x=0377,z=0586.png)

-The Eroded Badlands, as an island ...
-VERY TALL.
+The Eroded Badlands, as an island ... a VERY TALL island.
 ![](./eroded_badland_island.png)